 Life As a Ship Mate

-Career Description Supervise or coordinate activities of crew aboard ships, boats, barges, or dredges.
+Ship Mate Definition Supervise or coordinate activities of crew aboard ships, boats, barges, or dredges.

-Daily Life Of a Ship Mate
+A Day in the Life of a Ship Mate

 - Supervise crews in cleaning or maintaining decks, superstructures, or bridges.